Guide summary

 Why it makes the list: Excellent ANC with a roomier, comfort-first fit and less seal drama for many users.

-Who should buy it: Buy this if the best comfort-focused alternative label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best comfort-focused alternative label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Usually not the value pick if a verified stronger-value Sony option is available.